 A partnership between B1 and B2 has – I argue – three main features:

-- it is not a white label: if it was a white label, final consumers would not recognize the product and brand over time
+If it were a white label, final consumers would not recognize the product and brand over time.

-If the business entering the consumer market via another business didn’t have access to their data, it wouldn’t be possible to benefit from network effects and scale up over time
+If the business entering the consumer market via another business didn’t have access to their data, it wouldn’t be possible to benefit from network effects and scale up over time.

-Thinking back to the Google deal with AOL where it got powered by Google searches, more and more people could recognize Google over time, at the point that it became a verb
+Thinking back to the Google deal with AOL, where it got powered by Google searches, more and more people could recognize Google over time, to the point that it became a verb

 What are the premises of a B2B2C relationship?

 A B2B2C business starts with a few key partners, which are other businesses that can help it gain access to consumers.